BillHertzing/BlazorExamples/Demos/Demo09/ReadMe.md

 `genericHostSettings.json` (Development) configures Serilog with the `Seq` writer, the `Console` writer, and the `DebugOutpu` writer.
 The Serilog static Log object is initialized with the Serilog configuration read from the ConfigurationRoot The static method CreateGenericHost adds `Serilog.AspNetCore` logging to the genericHost's `ConfigureWebHostDefaults` builder extension and to the `.ConfigureLogging` builder extension via `.UseSerilog()`
 The NLog.config and NLog.xsd files are removed.
-They will not reappear in future demos The Serilog Analyzer is installed vi NuGet
-The Log statements that used String expansion are replaced with SeriLog structured logging messages.
+The Serilog Analyzer, installed via NuGet, will provide IntelliSense for the Serilog Log methods The Log statements that used String expansion are replaced with SeriLog structured logging messages.
 The Analyzer provides a suggested replacement, so this step is just a "replace all occurrences" in the project

 Details in [Demo09 Server](Server/ReadMe.html)